-In Spring quarter, all MS in Entrepreneurship students apply to participate in the UW Business Plan Competition (BPC), hosted by the Foster School’s Buerk Center for Entrepreneurship.
+In Spring quarter, several MS in Entrepreneurship students participated in the UW Business Plan Competition (BPC), hosted by the Foster School’s Buerk Center for Entrepreneurship.
 This multi-stage competition provides students with the real-world experience of being an entrepreneur—and connects them with Seattle’s entrepreneurial community.
 We asked three MS in Entrepreneurship students to give us a behind the scenes look at what it’s like competing in the BPC*.
 Next up, meet Madeline Bennett, MS in Entrepreneurship student and CEO/Founder of hearing protection company Otogear.

 Making hearing protection fun to wear